This post may contain affiliate links. Please read my disclosure policy.

 - Divide the marinara between the two pizza crusts.
 It should be enough to just lightly coat the dough.
 Top with the chicken.
 Using a small spoon, dot the pesto over the top of each pizza.
 Sprinkle on the shredded cheese and then drop small pieces of goat cheese over the top.

-- Bake for 10-12 minutes, on the bottom rack of your oven, till crust is lightly golden brown and cheese is melted.
+- Bake for 10 to 12 minutes, on the bottom rack of your oven, till crust is lightly golden brown and cheese is melted.
 Remove from oven and allow to sit for a few minutes before slicing and serving.